ansys/pyensight/doc/source/calc_functions.rst

 .. admonition::  Algorithm: Boundary Layer Thickness

-    The ``ymax`` argument allows the edge of the boundary layer to be approximated by two different algorithms: the Baldwin-Lomax-Spalart agorithm and the convergence algorithm.
+    The ``ymax`` argument allows the edge of the boundary layer to be approximated by two different algorithms: the Baldwin-Lomax-Spalart algorithm and the convergence algorithm.
     Both algorithms profile velocity data normal to the boundary surface, or wall.
     Specifying ``ymax > 0`` leverages results from both the Baldwin-Lomax and vorticity functions over the entire profile to produce a fading function that approximates the edge